 - Cherry trees

-As we’ve seen, there’s certainly lots to do in your garden during winter!
+As we’ve seen in this Guide to Gardening in Winter, there’s certainly lots to do in your garden during winter!
 From tidying to planting, harvesting to attracting wildlife, there’s plenty to keep you going until spring.
 And this means that your garden is a source of joy (not to mention your own personal exercise space!) all year round.